-Full & Partial Dentures
+Full & Partial Dentures – Corpus Christi, TX

-Partial dentures, sometimes referred to simply as partials, are used to replace numerous consecutive and/or nonconsecutive missing teeth.
-These restorations are crafted using a gum colored base material to support all of the replacement teeth.
+Partial dentures, sometimes referred to simply as partials are used to replace numerous consecutive and/or nonconsecutive missing teeth.
+These restorations are crafted using a gum-colored base material to support all of the replacement teeth.
 The base material is shaped to fit snuggly between remaining healthy teeth.
 Then, the entire prosthetic is snapped into position using metal clasps attached to the surrounding teeth.

-Full dentures are crafted similarly to the way that partials are made, using a gum colored base material to support an entire row of teeth.
+Full dentures are crafted similarly to the way that partials are made, using a gum-colored base material to support an entire row of teeth.
 Because there are no remaining teeth to support the restoration, the prosthetic is molded to fit snuggly against the gums.
 The denture is held in place through natural suction between the gums and base material of a well made prosthetic, but when dentures begin to shift and gum tissue starts to diminish, the fit becomes less stable.
-At this time, patients may choose to use denture adhesive to extend the life of their denture.
+At this time, patients may choose to use denture adhesive to extend the life of their dentures.
 In some cases, we’re also able to make small adjustments to the denture to restore the comfortable fit.

 The Denture Process

 Creating the perfect denture can take some time, but in most cases, we can provide a temporary prosthetic to keep you smiling until your final restoration is completed.
 The process begins with your tooth replacement consultation.
 When we determine what the best solution is to meet your needs, we’ll begin by removing any damaged, decayed, or compromised teeth.
 We may also need to provide other dental care to renew your oral health before creating your denture, including treatments for gum disease, infection or inflammation in the soft tissue, and more.
 Once your smile is healthy, we’ll capture impressions of your prepared bite.
 These impressions are sent to the dental lab where your custom restoration is crafted.
-When we receive your denture, you’ll return to our office, so we can check the fit.
+When we receive your denture, you’ll return to our dental office, so we can check the fit.
 In many cases, the denture works well, but some patients do need us to adjust these prosthetics.
-Very minor shifts can often be completed in our office, but for major changes, we’ll need to return the denture to the dental lab.
+Very minor shifts can often be completed in our dental office, but for major changes, we’ll need to return the denture to the dental lab.

 Dental Implant Supported dentures

 Many dentists now consider dental implant supported tooth replacement to be the gold standard in tooth replacement solutions.
 This is especially true for dentures.
 Traditional dentures only restore about 20% of chewing ability at the very best.
-Dental implant retained partial and full dentures can renew 70% or more chewing ability.
+Dental implant-retained partial and full dentures can renew 70% or more chewing ability.
 For this reason, patients are able to restore greater chewing ability and more natural function.
 Additionally, these restorations can last much longer than traditional dentures without the need for repair or replacement.